Are you looking for the best WordPress schema plugin to help you display rich snippets in Google Search?

 2. WP Review Pro

 Despite its name, WP Review Pro is another schema plugin that offers rich snippets for a number of different schema markup types, well beyond reviews.
 It does specialize in them, however.

 It’s made by MyThemeShop, and its top features include:

 - Supports 14 types of schema markup

 - Pre-defined templates for reviews

 - Compatible with any WordPress theme

 - Support for Google reviews, Facebook reviews and Yelp

 - Clean code optimized for Google

-As far as schemas go, this plugin offers numerous review-related rich snippets.
+As far as the types of schema markup goes, this plugin offers numerous review-related rich snippets.
 These include snippets for movies, books, games, music, products and software.
 You’ll also enjoy snippets for recipes and things like places (local businesses), websites and articles.